perivar/cncjs-pendant-numpad/README.md

 # cncjs-pendant-numpad
 A simple pendant for using cncjs with a num pad (as Wireless/USB Input).
 The code is based on [cncjs-pendant-keyboard](https://github.com/cncjs/cncjs-pendant-keyboard)

+**Note!** This repository has been deprecated and replaced with a Typescript version found here [ts-cncjs-pendant-numpad](https://github.com/perivar/ts-cncjs-pendant-numpad)

 ![LogiLink Wireless Numpad](docs/logilink_numpad.png)

 ![LogiLink Wireless Numpad](docs/numpad_labels.png)